 - PBU: Documents created from purchases made through FRMS (through UT Market).
 Common examples are office supplies from Office Max and software/hardware from the Campus Computer Store.

 - PB3: Large purchase orders that are greater than $25,000 and consist of multiple sources.
 Requires submission of three bidders with at least one bid from a woman-owned business and one bid from a minority-owned business.

 - PB4: Large purchase orders (greater than $5000) existing with a contract, consisting of only one source, containing award criteria, or for sole source purchases with a justification letter.

 The following are common payment methods used to ship items:

 - Personal reimbursement

 Most software and technology purchases should go through UT Market.
-If software or technology can not be found in UT Market, please contact you CBS team with item request prior to purchasing it.
+If software or technology cannot be found in UT Market, please contact your CBS team with an item request prior to purchasing it.